cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 After the installation, in Data Sources now the CSV Plugin should be listed.
 Configure the CSV Plugin by specifying the location of the slot.csv file.
-Save & Test and if all steps were followed correctly, you should get the green sucess messsage.
+Save & Test and if all steps were followed correctly, you should get the green success message.